 Lisa Bate working in her studio

 Statement

-Lisa's practice focuses on kiln cast glass and mixed media.
-Contemporary sculptural works are predominantly made in cast glass using the lost wax technique, making refractory moulds and kiln firing the crystal glass.
+Lisa's practice focuses on kiln formed cast glass and incorporates mixed media.
+Conceptual works are predominantly made with the lost wax technique using refractory moulds.
+Ideas explore human interference, developments in science and how industry transforms our world.

+Lisa Bate working in her studio